Cosmic ray feedback in galaxies and galaxy clusters -- A pedagogical introduction and a topical review of the

 There has been recent evidence that the standard approach of modeling CR propagation described thus far is too simplistic.
-The isotopic composition of beryllium nuclei and its energy dependence contains important information on the residence time of CRs inside the Galaxy: while beryllium–10 (Be10) has a relatively long half-life of 1.4~Myr that is comparable with the CR residence time, Be9 and Be7 are stable isotopes.
-Modeling the beryllium isotope ratios as a function of energy suggests that the average CR age in the Galaxy increases with energy \citep{lipari_beryllium_2022}, unlike the inferences from other secondary-to-primary CR ratios.
-This contradiction can be reconciled with a broader CR age distribution in comparison to commonly adopted models, implying a more structured Galactic confinement volume, which is characterized by an inner halo embedded within a more extended halo.
-Such a situation could be realized by fully dynamical and self-consistent MHD-CR models.
+The isotopic composition of beryllium nuclei and its energy dependence contains important information on the residence time of CRs inside the Galaxy: while beryllium--10 (Be10) has a relatively long half-life of 1.4~Myr that is comparable with the CR residence time, Be9 and Be7 are stable isotopes.
+Modeling preliminary AMS-02 data on beryllium isotope ratios as a function of energy could imply an increasing average CR age in the Galaxy with energy \citep{lipari_beryllium_2022} or a more structured CR diffusion coefficient with regions of suppressed diffusion in the Galactic disk (possibly associated with $\gamma$-ray sources) embedded within a more extended halo \citep{jacobs_unstable_2023}.
+Such CR isotope studies provide an independent measurement on the age of CRs that is independent of other secondary-to-primary CR ratios \citep{evoli_ams-02_2020,weinrich_galactic_2020}.
+This reinforces the need to progress towards more realistic models of CR transport that could be realized by fully dynamical and self-consistent MHD-CR models.